Yesterday upon the stair I met a man who wasn't there. He wasn't there again today Oh how I wish he'd go away.

 One could argue that the events described in The Lonely Island's Like a Boss are a product of Andy's delusions after being rejected by Debra.
 In fact the entire performance review could be an interview with his psychiatrist.

-"What's He Building In There?" by Tom Waits uses this trope in a non-supernatural sense; while nothing supernatural is implied, it's never revealed whether the narrator of the song is psychotically paranoid and obsessively fixating on an innocent (albeit eccentric and reclusive) neighbour as he harmlessly works in his shed, or whether the neighbour actually is up to something sinister in the shed and only the narrator is aware of it.
+"What's He Building In There?" by Tom Waits uses this trope in a non-supernatural sense.
+While nothing supernatural is implied, it's never revealed whether the narrator of the song is psychotically paranoid and obsessively fixating on an innocent (albeit eccentric and reclusive) neighbor as he harmlessly works in his shed, or whether the neighbor actually is up to something sinister in the shed and only the narrator is aware of it.